 Just across historic Howard Street from the Alluvian Hotel, the Viking Cooking School is housed in a former J. C. Penney building.
 Space that once held towels and dress racks now features a vast array of kitchen appliances and gadgets and the ever-popular demonstration kitchens.
 Reserve your space to learn the latest in culinary techniques, taught by Viking’s personal chefs in a relaxed and friendly atmosphere.

 The Alluvian Spa

-If you leave Greenwood hungry, you have only yourself to blame.
-Fan and Johnny’s chef is a James Beard Award semifinalist for Best Chef South, and the Ballas family has been rolling comfort food and world-famous pies out of the Crystal Grill’s kitchen for three-quarters of a century.
+Dining Options If you leave Greenwood hungry, you have only yourself to blame.
+Fan and Johnny’s chef is a James Beard Award semifinalist for Best Chef South, and the Ballas family has been rolling comfort food and world-famous mile-high pies out of the Crystal Grill’s kitchen for three-quarters of a century.
 Giardina’s and Lusco’s feature upscale evening dining choices that range from pompano to porterhouse and Jeem’s Diner boasts the best burger in the Delta and homemade biscuits for breakfast.
-Station 222 is a fresh take on classic American food.
+If you are looking for an ethnic treat, try the 100 year old family recipe egg rolls at Mai Little China on Park Avenue or the Pico de Gallo at San Miguel Taqueria.
 Turnrow Book Co’s upstairs cafe is the place to go for lunchtime soups, salads and sandwiches, and Webster’s is a cozy neighborhood spot just across the Keesler Bridge in North Greenwood.
 Other culinary temptations range from Serio’s open-face meatball sandwich to Veronica’s intricate cakes and treats to Steven’s barbecue brisket and famous chocolate cake.
-If your tastes run to local wines, check out The Winery at Williams Landing, located in Greenwood’s restored Fire Station #1 at the south end of Howard Street.
-Besides the expected muscadine, they also feature interesting fig (Delta Dew) and blueberry (Delta Blue) wines.
+Visit our Dining page for more inspiration!